Premee12/semantic_image_segmentation/README.md

 ## Team & Contribution

 This project was developed as part of the MLDM Deep Learning course, showcasing:
-- State-of-the-art deep learning architectures
+- State-of-the-art CNN based image segmentation architectures
-- Rigorous experimental methodology
-- Comprehensive ablation studies
+- Comprehensive ablation studies based on the architectures
-- Production-ready code organization
 - Thorough documentation

 ## References